reigenatk/rpg-game/README.md

 # rpg-game
 A 2D top-down dialogue-driven RPG game I am making in Unity.
 It's going to be mostly dialogue/story driven.
 Name still undecided.
-The end plan is to release it on itch.io, maybe even on Steam if I feel it's good enough.
-I wanna try to do my best job here though, so I'm going to set no deadlines.
+The end plan is to release it on itch.io, ~~maybe even on Steam if I feel it's good enough~~ NOPE ITS TOO BAD TO RELEASE FOR ANY KIND OF ATTENTION XD.

+~~I wanna try to do my best job here though, so I'm going to set no deadlines.~~ EDIT: I think I'll try to push this game to a point where I am no longer having fun working on it.
+I mean, that part already kinda passed, but that's cause I have a very low attention span.
+I've never stuck with a project this long so I feel somewhat compelled to keep going and see where it takes me.
+I still feel like I have a lot of ideas on where to take this game so I wanna keep pushing it.
+I guess **I'll quit working on it when I run out of ideas**, and try to publish it then.

 I've actually been working on this since around September 2021, but school got in the way, and also lack of motivation (as always).
 I only now remembered that GitHub exists, which is why the commit is a bit late